The Best Vanilla Cupcakes

 • Preheat the oven to 350°F. Line cupcake tins with wrappers.

 • In the bowl of a stand mixer fitted with the paddle attachment, beat the butter and sugar until light and fluffy, about 2 minutes.
-Add the eggs one at a time then add the scraped vanilla bean seeds and vanilla extract and beat until combined.
+Add the eggs one at a time then add the vanilla extract and beat until combined.

 • Alternately add the flour mixture and milk, beginning and ending with the dry ingredients, and beat just until the batter is combined.